Maruthi158/pm-s04-g01-project/charter.md

 | -------------         |:-------------:|    -------------   |
 | 05/25/21         | 07/13/21 |      14 weeks          |

-. phase1 will be completed in 4 weeks.
+* phase1 will be completed in 4 weeks.
-. phase2 will be completed in 4 weeks
+* phase2 will be completed in 4 weeks
-. phase3 will be completed in 4 weeks
+* phase3 will be completed in 4 weeks
-. phase4 will be completed in 1 week
+* phase4 will be completed in 1 week
-. phase5 will be completed in 1 week
+* phase5 will be completed in 1 week

+the complete schedule is shown in [Gantt-chart](https://github.com/KarepeN/pm-s04-g01-project/blob/main/WBS/wbs%20structure.png)

 ## Scope
 The project Rapid-Car-Rentals has the following steps to complete the Project Successfully